mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/install/install-non-konvoy/index.md

 ### Configure Ingress

 By default, Dispatch creates ingress records under the `/dispatch/` path.
-However, you may want to configure this if there are multiple Dispatch instances, you want to specify a hostname, use a different ingress controller or otherwise customize the Dispatch ingress.
+However, you may want to configure this if: there are multiple Dispatch instances, you want to specify a hostname, use a different ingress controller or otherwise customize the Dispatch ingress.

 The default Helm values for ingress are: